mipwise/mip_start/README.md

 uv venv --python 3.11 --prompt my_preferred_display_name
 ```

-**Note**: a good reason to use `uv` to create the virtual environment instead of `pip` is that `uv` already adds the project's root folder to the virtual environment python path.
+**Note**: a good reason to use `uv` to create the virtual environment instead of `python -m venv .venv`, for example, is that `uv` already adds the project's root folder to the virtual environment python path.
 This means any python's `import` statement relative to the root of the project works nicely regardless of the IDE you're using, even from the command line.

 If you want to customize the virtual environment path/name, please refer to [Customizing the Virtual Environment Path](#customizing-the-virtual-environment-path).